MC-SG/OriginalSG/README.md

 # Authors
 **@austina1212 is the original author, but @ImagicalGamer took over** **@remote_vase has also been helping out with ImagicalMine related things**

+# CopyRight
+The license does not state the following but these terms apply to SurvivalGamesV3 **Under no circumstances do you have the right to modify and/or re-distribute this resource!**
+**Forking this repo and removing creator credits and/or not stating the Plugins owner can and/will get your GitHub account reported and banned!**